zhou13/gOSPREY/README.md

 Usage
 -----
 Thanks for the CMake and jar package system, the use of gOSPREY is pretty easy.
-After the `make` in the installation procedure, a file called `osprey.jar` will be generated.
+After the `make install` in the installation procedure, a file called `osprey.jar` will be generated.
 This contains all the Java class needed by gOSPREY.
 You can copy/move this file to anyplace that make you feel comfortable.

 Let's use `ppi_GPU` as an example.
 You can find it under `doc/example/ppi_GPU/`.
 Suppose you are still under the `build` directory.
 Execute:

     $ cd ../doc/example/ppi_GPU
-    $ java -jar ../../../build/osprey.jar doDEE System.cfg DEE.cfg
+    $ java -jar ../../../build/osprey.jar -t 8 doDEE System.cfg DEE.cfg

+Here, `-t 8` will make gOSPREY compute the energy matrix in 8 threads on your CPU.

-Hope that everything goes smooth for you!
+Finally, hope that everything goes smooth for you!

 Configuration
 -------------